Aatricks/LightDiffusion-Next/docs/usage.md

 - Use the sidebar menu → **Rerun** if you change source code while developing custom nodes.
 - When running on laptops, disable “Keep models in VRAM” before closing the UI to release GPU memory for other applications.

-Ready for real workflows?
-Jump to the [examples and recipes](examples.md) page.
-Ready for real workflows?
-Jump to the [examples and recipes](examples.md) page.

 ## Programmatic pipeline usage (Python)

 You can import and call the pipeline directly from Python.
 The function lives at `src.user.pipeline.pipeline` and accepts the same runtime flags as the CLI.
 The example below shows a minimal, synchronous call that runs the pipeline and handles the returned mapping when running in batched mode.